Antibiotic Awareness CP toolkit

 These are European and global campaigns that raise awareness on how to use antibiotics responsibly and help protect antibiotic for the future.
 Without these vital medicines we will not be able to treat simple infections and procedures such as surgery and chemotherapy may be too risky.

-During 13 – 19th November 2017 community pharmacy teams can support patients, the public and other health professionals to use antibiotics in the best way possible and keep them working.
+During this week in November community pharmacy teams can support patients, the public and other health professionals to use antibiotics in the best way possible and keep them working.
 Here are some easy steps to championing antimicrobial stewardship in your pharmacy.

 1 – Become an Antibiotic Guardian and get others to sign up